 - Professional Photography is available to capture the magic of your baby’s first photos.

 - Optional on-line web nursery is available.

-- In collaboration, Jackson-Madison County General Hospital Labor & Delivery team and Tennessee Donor Services are saving and improving lives through donation.
+- In collaboration, Jackson-Madison County General Hospital Labor & Delivery team and Tennessee Donor Services are saving and improving lives through placental tissue donation.

 To ease your mind, a strong security system is in force to protect you and your baby.
 We deliver more than 3,000 babies every year, so pre-admission (or Storking) is encouraged for mothers.
 Done after the fifth month of pregnancy in the Admitting department, this provides immediate check-in when it’s time for delivery.

 Jackson-Madison County General Hospital and West Tennessee Healthcare Volunteer Hospital are committed to the health and safety of all patients and is proud to partner with the TDH and THA in this effort to reduce infant deaths.

 For more information on the BEST award, visit the TDH website.

 Jackson-Madison County General Hospital promotes breastfeeding as a baby’s best start in life!
 Lactation services are offered by International Board Certified Lactation Consultants, who are trained in the techniques and science of breastfeeding.
 They will assist mothers in learning skills to successfully initiate and continue breastfeeding.
 Once back at home, mothers may call the lactation consultant — at no charge!
 For more information, call 731-541-BABY (2229).

 Additional Lactation Services